Import Letters of Credit

 Import Letters of Credit are the most common method of import financing.
 They are versatile, secure and can be used to finance any import transaction.
 An Import Letter of Credit is a financial instrument issued by a bank that represents the commitment of the bank, on behalf of an importer.
 It guarantees payment will be made to the exporter (beneficiary) provided the terms and conditions specified in the Letter of Credit have been met.
 Conditions that are specified in Import Letters of Credit are typically evidenced by the presentation of documents.
 Since they are credit instruments, issuing banks rely on the credit-worthiness of importers when issuing Import Letters of Credit.

 The importer pays the issuing bank a fee to render this service.
 Import Letters of Credit are useful when there is insufficient credit information about a foreign buyer or the foreign buyer’s credit is unacceptable to the exporter, but the exporter is comfortable with the creditworthiness of the issuing financial institution.
 Import Letters of Credit are the most common method of trade finance because they also provide protection for the importer since the documents required to trigger payment provide evidence that the goods being purchased have been shipped as agreed.

 APPLY FOR IMPORT FINANCING

 Submit a request for Import Financing and get your deal financed today.

 Letters of Credit In Trade Finance

-Introduction to Letters of Credit and main parties in a Letter of Credit Transaction
+Introduction to Letters of Credit and Letter of Credit Transactions

-Benefits of Letters of Credit from the Seller’s Perspective Courtesy of ANZ Bank
+Benefits of Letters of Credit Courtesy of ANZ Bank

 Import Letters of Credit Key Features